ivegamsft/AppMigrationWorkshop/HOL/07-app-to-container/README.md

     GO
     ````

-1. Now open a browser and navigate to http://[YOUR CONTAINER IP ADDRESS].
+1. Go back to the container host, open a browser and navigate to `http://[YOUR CONTAINER IP ADDRESS]`.
 You should now see the `timetracker` Web site running inside the container.

     ![image](./media/07-a-2.PNG)